dhcole/netlify-page-builder/pages/new-page.md

       Use the right side of the grid to explain the tagline a bit more.
 What are your goals?
 How do you do your work?
 Write in the present tense, and stay brief here.
 People who are interested can find details on internal pages.
+  - type: graphic-list
+    background: dark
+    items:
+      - image:
+          alt: Thunder!
+          image: /static/img/logo.png
+        heading: Heading line 2
+        content: Some longer content for the paragraph summary that is longer now than before
+      - image:
+          alt: A description of the image
+          image: /static/img/logo.png
+        heading: Heading line
+        content: Some longer content for the paragraph summary
+      - image:
+          alt: A description of the image
+          image: /static/img/logo.png
+        heading: Heading line
+        content: Some longer content for the paragraph summary
+      - image:
+          alt: A description of the image
+          image: /static/img/logo.png
+        heading: Heading line
+        content: Some longer content for the paragraph summary
+      - image:
+          alt: A description of the image
+          image: /static/img/covid-alert-nj_horizontal-1.png
+        heading: Heading line
+        content: Some longer content for the paragraph summary
   - type: content
     content: >-
       <p class="usa-intro">This is some intro text!
 This is some intro text!